 “I wish I could describe how her satin skin, set against the snow, is such a lovely contrast that makes her even more beautiful.
 Her graceful manner, even in heavy clothes, makes my heart feel glad and full.”

-To all of you heading to the summer markets, here is a reminder where you will find us in Atlanta and Las Vegas.
+To all of you attending the summer markets, may you safely pass over the Continental Divide if you are heading west.
+Here is a reminder where you will find us in Atlanta and Las Vegas.
 Happy trails, everyone!

 Currey & Company Summer Markets